titusjan/hill_shading/README.md

 also allows for different data and terrain arrays, which is nice).
 However, I think the _RGB blending_ that this implementation uses gives better results than the _pegtop blending_ of Ran Novitsky's, since it's similar to the Gouraud shading that is used in 3D computer graphics.
-This may be subjective of course, you can experiment yourself in the [blending comparison](compare_blending.py).
+Of course, this may be subjective, you can experiment yourself in the [blending comparison](compare_blending.py).
-However, the images below illustrate my point i think.
+However, I think that the images below illustrate my point.

 ![output of different blending methods](screenshots/compare_blending.png)